1967 New Orleans Saints season: Expansion draft

 The Saints made a splash in the expansion draft by selecting Green Bay Packers running back Paul Hornung.
 Lombardi was distraught when the Saints selected Hornung in the draft.
 In later years, Hornung revealed that he spoke to Saints coach Tom Fears prior to the draft.
 Fears was a former assistant in Green Bay and Fears felt that Hornung would help sell tickets in New Orleans.
 Several weeks later, the Saints also signed Packers running back Jim Taylor, a native of Baton Rouge and an All-American at LSU.
 Taylor had felt underpaid and under-appreciated under Lombardi.
 An examination at the Scripps Clinic in California found the severing of the fifth, sixth, and seventh vertebrae, and damaged nerve roots in the spinal cord of Hornung.
 It was decided that Hornung would retire and he never played a game for the Saints.

 NFL draft

 The Saints committed a colossal blunder by trading the first overall selection to the Baltimore Colts for Gary Cuozzo, the backup quarterback to Johnny Unitas.
 Cuozzo began the season as the Saints' starter, but lost the job to expansion draftee Billy Kilmer.
-Cuozzo was traded to the Minnesota Vikings early in 1968.
+After the season, Cuozzo was traded to the Minnesota Vikings in early 1968.

-Baltimore selected Michigan State All-America defensive end Bubba Smith with the first pick.
-Smith became a star for the Colts, starting at left end for their Super Bowl III and Super Bowl V teams.
+Baltimore selected Michigan State All-America defensive end Bubba Smith with the first pick; he became a star for the Colts, starting at left end in Super Bowls III and V.